+The power of scent is undeniable—nothing can evoke memories, uplift your mood, or capture your personality so vividly.
 Finding your perfect fragrance match can be difficult.
 But when you do, the rewards are well worth the trying, testing and figuring out what works best for you.
-The power of scent is undeniable—nothing can evoke memories, uplift your mood, or capture your personality so vividly.
-When you find the fragrance that’s right for you, it will infuse every single moment with meaning and joy.

-Fragrances adapt themselves to the person wearing it.
+The key thing to understand, is that fragrances adapt themselves to the person wearing them, so just because you love your friend's new perfume, doesn’t necessarily mean it will work the same with your skin (and vice versa).
 Essentially, finding your ideal perfume is all about the chemistry between your skin and the notes of your fragrance.
-If you take in account things like your skin’s acidity and its natural scent, you’re left with a one-of-a-kind fragrance experience that’s completely personal to you.
+If you take into account things like your skin’s acidity and its natural scent, you’re left with a one-of-a-kind fragrance experience that’s completely personal to you.

 The first step to finding your signature fragrance is to educate yourself about scent notes.
 Scent notes are the different layers that collectively make up a scent.
 Each perfume is a blend of top, middle and base notes.

 Top notes are the first notes you smell when you apply a perfume, giving you a first impression of the fragrance.
 These notes are generally fresh, light and volatile.
 Middle notes are the heart of the fragrance.
 They only become noticeable when the intensity of the top notes starts to fade.
 About 10 to 15 minutes after you’ve applied your perfume, the heart notes—often florals—will start to bloom.
 After the heart notes fade away, the base notes will linger on your skin.
 These longest-lasting notes are often very rich, such as woodsy notes, vanilla or musk.